-I just had to travel to the Emerald Island, Ireland, while I was in the United Kingdom.
-I finally understood what was not the UK-pretty much the Republic of Ireland-while Northern Ireland, Scotland, Wales, and England have grouped themselves
+I just had to travel to the Emerald Island, Ireland, while I was working at Lakenheath in the United Kingdom.
+I finally understood what was outside the UK-pretty much the Republic of Ireland-while Northern Ireland, Scotland, Wales, and England have grouped themselves together.

-We arrived at the airport in England, I couldn’t find the parking I had paid for online, and when I pulled over to ask an attendant, he tried to help and then finally took me out of view of a camera and gave me a parking pass.
+When I arrived at the Stansted airport,, I couldn’t find the parking lot I had paid for online, and when I pulled over to ask an attendant, he tried to help and then finally took me out of view of a camera and gave me a parking pass.
 It was an incredible gift, worth close to $80.00 in parking fees.
 I hugged and kissed him on the cheek while and he said something about playing the ebony and ivory keys of the piano together to make a harmony—Oh, well, uhm, sure…

 The Irish were amazing!
 They are possibly the friendliest people ever, and that may explain why Southerners (who have very strong Scotch-Irish roots) are so friendly as well.
 They are a petite and handsome people, well-dressed, lively and open.
 Even the tour guides would stop, take notice, and chat.
 People look you directly in the eyes.
 They are used to foreigners because the island is full of them, but they don’t seem irritated by us at all.